mindis/snowplow.github.com/services/analytics.md

 ### Example consumer analytics: engagement levels over time

-A SnowPlow client wanted to understand how their user engagement levels were changing over time.
+A Snowplow client wanted to understand how their user engagement levels were changing over time.
 One of the measures we experimented with using as a proxy for engagement was the number of days per month that each user that month had logged in for.
 We then compared the distribution of users each month by the number of days they had logged in that month:

 ![example-user-engagement-over-time-relative][engagement-graph-1]